FullStacksDev/angular-and-firebase-simple-example-app/README.md

-> [!CAUTION]
->
-> **Note for future Jits:** you put this particular part of the tech stack on ice in Feb 2025 ([ref](https://www.notion.so/jits/v2-On-Ice-Maintenance-1ab2a607a9ea807b92c3ff391ca91ac4?pvs=4)).
-You _did_ complete the migration to Angular v19 etc. ([ref](https://www.notion.so/jits/Angular-v19-etc-upgrades-1272a607a9ea80d48ca1e57c291a4836?pvs=4)) but didn't update the docs (because, why bother?).
-Just bear this mind if you ever resurrect this repo.

 # The [FullStacksDev](https://fullstacks.dev) Angular and Firebase simple example app

 Part of the curated [**FullStacksDev Angular and Firebase tech stack**](https://fullstacks.dev/#angular-and-firebase).
 For solo devs and very small teams.

 This is a fairly simple **Logbook app** — to keep a single time-ordered log of text entries — focused on showcasing and learning the tech stack, built from the [base template](https://github.com/FullStacksDev/angular-and-firebase-template).

-You can read more about the [purpose and specs of the example apps](https://fullstacks.dev/example-apps-and-patterns) on our website.
+You can read more about the [purpose and specs of the example apps](TODO) on our website.

-> [!IMPORTANT]
->
-> This is currently in **beta**.
-We're actively working on it and will be making regular updates — expect big changes and improvements until it gets to a stable release.
-Feel free to give your feedback and suggestions via the Issues tab.

 ## Running the app locally